History of the SAT: 20202021: Discontinuation of SAT essay and SAT II tests and the impact of COVID-19

-2023 changes
+2024: Change to a digital format

 In January 2022, College Board revealed its plan to administer the SAT digitally to American students in 2024 and to students in other countries in 2023.
 The digital format of the test would simplify logistics and allow scores to be determined in a matter of days rather than weeks.
-Score reports will also carry information about two-year collegiate programs and vocational training.
-Students may bring their own laptop or tablet computers but must sit at a designated location.
-Those without a device will be provided with one.
-The College Board also announced that the SAT will be shortened to two hours from three, with a basic onscreen calculator provided for the math section.
+Score reports would also carry information about two-year collegiate programs and vocational training.
+Students may bring their own laptop or tablet computers but must sit at a designated location; those without a device will be provided with one.

+The College Board also announced that the SAT would be shortened to roughly two hours from three, with an onscreen calculator provided for the math section.

+On March 9, 2024, the digital version of the SAT was administered nationwide in the United States.
+The test consists of two sections: Reading and Writing, and Math, with two 32-minute modules for reading and writing (64 minutes total) and two 35-minute modules for math (70 minutes total), making the length of the SAT 2 hours and 14 minutes.
+In each section, the questions posed in the second module depend on the performance of the student on the questions in the first module.
+Both math modules allow the use of a calculator: either an onscreen Desmos-based graphing calculator, or a physical one that the student brings.